ArDoCo/Core/docs/content/data/modelData.rst

 Model
 ==========

-.. warning:: This site is deprecated and currently built up
+.. error:: This site is deprecated.
+Please use our new `Wiki <https://github.com/ArDoCo/Core/wiki>`_

 Model Extraction State